puppetlabs/puppetdb/documentation/repl.markdown

 Connecting to a remote REPL
 -----

-Once PuppetDB is accepting remote REPL connections, you can connect to it and begin issuing low-level debugging commands and Clojure code.
+When PuppetDB is accepting remote REPL connections, you can connect to it and begin issuing low-level debugging commands and Clojure code.

 For example, with a NREPL configured on port 8082, and using Leiningen to connect: